To: Interested Parties

 Based on that common-sense proposition, which even Justice Antonin Scalia largely agreed with, courts have usually upheld federal agency rules that protect health, safety, the environment, and other values.
 As Representative Hank Johnson explained in opposing a House Republican bill seeking to eliminate the doctrine through legislation, repealing the Chevron doctrine would “shield entrenched economic interests from liability and make it harder for agencies like the Environmental Protection Agency to deal with emerging public health threats.”

 Not surprisingly, those helping pick judicial nominees for President Trump have been attracted to nominees like now-Justices Gorsuch and Kavanaugh, who have criticized or tried to limit Chevron.
 Also not surprisingly, Rao has been critical of Chevron as well.
-For example, in a speech earlier this year to the Heritage Foundation, she stated that courts should provide “a more robust review of regulatory action” than under Chevron, leading to “more meaningful checks on agency action.”
+For example, in a 2018 speech to the Heritage Foundation, she stated that courts should provide “a more robust review of regulatory action” than under Chevron, leading to “more meaningful checks on agency action.”

 3. Making it impossible to investigate and prosecute a sitting President like Trump for illegal conduct